 On Top of Haleakalā Volcano

-Watching sunrise above Haleakalā Volcano is a bucket list item for many tourists, but I actually like it better at sunset.
+Watching sunrise above Haleakalā Volcano is a bucket list item for many tourists– but I actually like it better at sunset.
 The lava-like orange and pink sunsets atop this dormant shield volcano make the landscape look like Mars, in the best way.
-Haleakalā’s summit is a gorgeous place to witness a beautiful, egg yolk-y sunset on Maui– personally, it’s my favorite place to see sunset over the island.
+Haleakalā’s summit is a gorgeous place to witness a beautiful, egg yolk-y sunset on Maui.
+Personally, it’s my favorite place to see sunset over the island.

 Kama’ole Beach Park III

-We love sitting on the beach swings during sunset, enjoying the ocean breeze and watching the frothy waves crash and recede.
+We love sitting on the beach swings during sunset, enjoying the ocean breeze.
+Watching the frothy waves crash and recede is lovely.
 Here, you can also enjoy views of Molokini Crater, Kaho’